iPhone 13 Pro

 At first glance, any user will notice two obvious design changes for the iPhone 13 Pro models — the smaller notch and the large camera bump.
 There are minor changes to the available colors, though minimal.

 Compared to the iPhone 12 Pro, the notch is 20% smaller, giving way to more content viewing space on the front of the device.
-Apple says it re-engineered the True Depth camera system for Face ID to implement this smaller notch.
+Apple says it re-engineered Face ID's True Depth camera system to implement this smaller notch.

-The camera bump on the rear of the device has always been met with some controversy.
+The camera bump on the device's rear has always been met with some controversy.
 It exists as a compromise between device thinness and photography physics.
 There has to be some physical distance between the camera sensor and lens for a quality camera to work.

 While each generation of iPhone has seen slightly increased camera bumps over time, this is the most significant leap yet.
 Each of the three lenses is larger in diameter, the "shelf" they occupy is broader and taller, and the stainless steel rings around each lens are taller.
 On the iPhone 13 Pro, the camera bump measures over half of the device width and is nearly a quarter of the device height.

-The pro models have more subdued colors in graphite, silver, gold, and Sierra Blue.
+The pro models have more subdued graphite, silver, gold, Alpine Green, and Sierra Blue colors.
 The gold color is slightly altered from previous generations with a softer hue, and Sierra Blue is a more pale version of the Pacific Blue used in the iPhone 12 Pro.

-Compared to the previous generation, the iPhone 13 lineup has nearly identical measurements.
+The iPhone 13 lineup has nearly identical measurements compared to the previous generation.
 However, each device is slightly heavier and 0.01 inches thicker.

 |Device Name||Height (mm/inches)||Width (mm/inches)||Depth (mm/inches)||Weight (grams/ounces)|